Climate Risk Management

 A comprehensive approach to avert, minimize and address loss and damage

 Impacts of climate change can already be felt today.
-Recent climate projections anticipate a significant increase in the frequency and / or intensity of extreme weather events such as storms and floods as well as slow-onset changes, like sea level rise and desertification.
-These negative impact of climate change pose a growing risk to the sustainable development of all countries in general, and to least developed countries in particular.
+Recent climate projections anticipate a significant increase in the frequency and/or intensity of extreme weather events such as storms and floods as well as slow-onset changes, like sea level rise and desertification.
+These negative impacts of climate change pose a growing risk to the sustainable development of all countries in general, and to least developed countries in particular.

 Despite current efforts for mitigation and adaptation, residual risk of adverse impacts of climate change remain.
 Risk can lead to economic and non-economic loss and damage.
 Managing risks in order to avert, minimize and address loss and damage is therefore key.